 Apple is considering more radical solutions to resolve this problem, as evidenced by a patent issued to it yesterday by the US Patent Office.
 This patent called “Configurable Pressure Sensitive Input Structure for Electronic Devices”, describes a keyboard with the trackpad, consisting of a pressure sensitive surface, flexible and with some sort of underlying display capable of representing virtual keys.

-Reading the patent, it appears to be different from touchscreen keyboards for iPad.
-It would not be a simple touch screen but a more complex input system which reacts to pressure (therefore to the force exerted and not to simple touch).
-It is therefore capable of flexing under the user's fingers.
-This would then be combined with a feedback system, so that the user could perceptually register the keystroke and thus have a convincing response to the pressure.
+When reading the patent, it seems to be different from tactile keyboards for iPad.
+It would not be a simple touch screen but a more complex entry system which reacts to pressure (therefore to the force exerted and not to simple touch).
+He is therefore able to bend under the user's fingers.
+This would then be combined with a feedback system, so that the user can record the strike perceptively and thus have a convincing response to pressure.

-The device would then offer all the versatility of a typical virtual keyboard application, with a layout and controls that could change depending on the needs or operating context.
-A tweak like this wouldn't necessarily require removing physical keyboards.
+The device would then offer all the versatility of a typical application of a virtual keyboard, with a provision and commands that could change according to the needs or the operating context.
+An adjustment of this type would not necessarily require the deletion of physical keyboards.

-This is an interesting approach, which attempts to overcome the limits of mechanical keyboards (key breakage, etc.) and those of virtual ones (non-optimal response of use).
-However, it's good to remember that this is just a patent, not necessarily intended to become anything real in the short term.
+This is an interesting approach, which tries to exceed the limits of mechanical keyboards (breaking of keys etc.) and those of virtuals (not optimal response of use).
+However, it is good to remember that it is only a patent, not necessarily intended to become something real in the short term.